What Proof Of Income Is Needed For A Mortgage?

 Sometimes, details such as bonuses that you regularly receive but are not guaranteed in your contract can be seen as a lower income because the lender wants to see guaranteed income.

-Therefore, in the time leading up to submitting your mortgage application, if you can reduce your outstanding debt, you are more likely to have your mortgage application approved.
+In the time leading up to submitting your mortgage application, it is best practice to actively reduce your outstanding debt as this will increase the likelihood of your mortgage application being approved.

-It is a good idea to check your current credit information using credit reference agencies such as Equifax, Experian or TransUnion.
-These companies are the ones that supply credit history information to mortgage lenders, so you will get a good idea of whether your credit history will affect a mortgage application.
+It is always a good idea to first check your current credit information using credit reference agencies such as; Equifax, Experian, or TransUnion.

-If there are any adverse credit issues, you could delay submitting your mortgage application, to give you some extra time to improve your credit rating, to show that you have been making consistent, regular repayments.
+If you have any adverse credit issues, you could delay your mortgage application, allowing you some extra time to improve your credit rating.
+An additional demonstration that shows you are making consistent and regular repayments.

 There are many different factors that are taken into account by mortgage lenders when they are deciding whether to approve a mortgage.
 By speaking to a mortgage broker such as Boon Brokers, you will be able to get advice on what proof of income is acceptable and how to find the best deals based on your income and other affordability calculation details.